LangInteger/simuliris/theories/tree_borrows/README.md

 The `$$` resource associates a "tag" with a "tag kind."
 Remember that each tag corresponds to a specific node in the borrow tree.
 The tag kind is a very coarse over-approximation of the shape of the tree from that specific node.

-The simplemost kind is `tk_local`, which says that the tree here is a singleton, and this tag is the only tag in the tree.
+The simplest kind is `tk_local`, which says that the tree here is a singleton, and this tag is the only tag in the tree.
 `tk_local` tags are used for new fresh allocations that do not have their address taken, and allows treating them as local variables.

 To talk about the value of such a local tag, the "heaplet points-to" `l ↦t∗[tk_local]{t} vs` is used.